TechAkayy/frameworks-lite-for-pinegrow/README.md

 ## Improvement opportunities

+- [x] Support both simple HTML page only (Pinegrow free version) & projects (Pinegrow pro).
+- [x] Add cdn script of different flavours to an existing page.
+- [x] Auto-reload page when adding or updating directives.
+- [ ] Add examples via library panel to drag-and-drop.
+- [ ] In-app quick-start - Should we use Pinegrow tutorials api or a separate dialog for this?
-- Use the actions panel instead of props panel.
+- [ ] Use the actions panel instead of props panel.
-- Add examples via library panel to drag-and-drop.
-- Auto-refresh page on updating the directives.
-- Anything else you can think of?
+- [ ] Anything else you can think of?

 ## Vue with Pinegrow (or) Vue Designer?